GP Trainer Re-Approval.

 What Educational CPD is required during my approval cycle?

-- You must attend the Trainer’s Seminar - attendance is by invitation mid-way during the re approval cycle.
+- You must attend the Trainer’s Seminar (remotely) - attendance is by invitation mid-way during the re approval cycle.

 - You should undertake 50 hours of CPD over a 5-year cycle related to GP training role this can include trainer’s workshops, Spring and autumn schools.